About Noh Suntag

 Suntag’s focus on North Korea

 North Korea is a particular subject that is constant in Noh’s themes.
 North Korea’s obsession with image and the way the country represents itself to the rest of the world1 by exaggerated manipulation of its images led to Noh’s fascination; in his photo series titled North Korea, Suntag’s photos observe conflict in the contemporary society in Korea.

 The Korean conflict and its consequences

 The conflicts date all the way back to 19482, and they led to the division of Korea into two separate states.
 Noh perceives the two ideologies of both the north and the south as too extreme, which has led to a constant state of emergency in Korea.
 Noh shows this dichotomy through his photographs, highlighting the dictatorship in North Korea, the increased capitalism that has been experienced in South Korea, the high military presence in both countries, and the circumstances both subtle and violent that affect the daily lives of the people living there.

 The capitalist & the communist state

 His photographs in North Korea also analyze the social and political ambivalence of the two countries.
-In this case, the two nations survive in ideological extremities with each other, despite sharing many social and cultural traditions.
-The presence of political disparities between the two countries, whereby one is an communist state while the other is a capitalist is also highlighted significantly in the North Korea series.
+In this case, the two nations survive in ideological extremities, despite sharing many social and cultural traditions.
+The presence of political disparities between the two countries, whereby one is an communist state while the other is a capitalist, is also highlighted significantly in the North Korea series.
 Noh also visited the famous Arirang Mass Games3 in the capital Pyongyang, a national spectacle that involves up to 100,000 participants.

 What Noh uncovers